Trademark registration gives you exclusive rights to your name, or logo, protects your name, and prevents others from using the same or similar mark.

 Most trademark applicants use a trademark lawyer for filing an an application, and for receiving legal advice regarding the use of trademark.

 A trademark attorney may help you avoid potential legal drawbacks.
-Common legal assistance that a trademark lawyer can provide with your trademark needs include:
+Common legal assistance that a trademark lawyer can provide with your trademark needs including:

 Trademark registration is obtained from the United States Patent & Trademark Office to help protect your brand.
 Trademark registration has many advantages such as creating a legal presumption of ownership and the right to sue for infringement should an infringement occur.